-We will explore opportunities to use existing resources to deliver this provision.
+We will explore opportunities to use existing resources to deliver this provision, which may impact on timescales.
 We will seek to identify what can be achieved through improved partnership working at no/low cost and scope where additional resource would improve delivery.